HOME

 1907 London Wills

 Thomas Burrowes Tracy of the White-cottage Shanklin Isle of Wight died 14 September 1907.
-Probate london.
+Probate London.
 22 October to Frances Mary Tracy, widow.
 Effects £2101.7.9

 Thomas Burrowes Tracy (s. of William Samuel Tracy) m.
 Frances Mary Maxwell (d. of Hugh Maxwell) 16 Mar 1861 Cawnpore, Bengal, India